An official website of the United States government

 Nurse Corps, Executive Officer

-Captain (Gini) Damin graduated from Purdue University in 2003 with a Bachelor’s of Science in Nursing and commissioned as an Ensign through the Reserve Officer Training Corps.
+Captain (Gini) Damin graduated from Purdue University in 2003 with a Bachelor of Science in Nursing, and commissioned as an Ensign through the Reserve Officer Training Corps.

-In May 2012 CAPT Damin transferred back to NHCP where she served as Department Head of the Multi-Service Ward and Intensive Care Unit.
-In 2015 CAPT Damin earned a Master’s Degree in Healthcare Administration and was selected for full time out-service Duty Under Instruction.
+In May 2012, she transferred back to NHCP and served as Department Head, Multi-Service Ward, and Intensive Care Unit.
+In 2015, CAPT Damin earned a Master of Healthcare Administration and was selected for full time out-service Duty Under Instruction.

-CAPT Damin graduated from ODU in May 2017 with a second Master’s Degree focused on the Education and Training Master Specialist program.
+CAPT Damin graduated from ODU in May 2017 with a second master’s degree and earned the Education and Training Master Specialist designator.
 She reported to NHCP for a third tour and served as the head of Staff Education and Training and then as Associate Director for Nursing Services.
-CAPT Damin most recently served as Officer in Charge, Navy Medicine Operational Training Command Detachment Naval Expeditionary Medical Training Institute.
+In May 2020, CAPT Damin reported as the Officer in Charge, Navy Medicine Operational Training Command Detachment, Naval Expeditionary Medical Training Institute.
+She currently serves as Executive Officer, U.S. Navy Medicine Readiness and Training Command Guam.

 CAPT Damin maintains professional certification and clinical expertise as a Certified Critical Care Nurse.
-Qualifications include Fleet Marine Force Qualified Officer and Surface Warfare Medical Department Qualified Officer.
+Additional qualifications include Fleet Marine Force Qualified Officer, and Surface Warfare Medical Department Qualified Officer.
 Personal awards include Meritorious Service Medal (2 awards), Navy and Marine Corps Commendation Medal (5 awards) and Navy and Marine Corps Achievement Medal (3 awards).

 Guidance-Card-Icon Dept-Exclusive-Card-Icon